 Lloyd Edwards has been a Buderim resident since 1999.
 As a real estate agent with Ray White Buderim, he is active on the Board of Buderim Rotary, the Australia Day Committee and the Buderim Street Party.
 He has been a chairman for the REIQ, media spokesman on ABC Radio as well as an Ambassador for the Foundation.
 Lloyd joined the Board in September 2016 and now chairs the Events Committee.

 Jan’s 25 year career in the insurance and finance industry included senior management roles in human resources, industrial relations, public/government affairs management and corporate line management.
 She was a director of the Royal Automobile Club of Victoria for three years, and after retiring, served on the Board of Alexandra and District Hospital, in rural Victoria.
-After moving to Buderim, Jan joined Buderim Craft Cottage and served as its President from 2015 to 2017.
+Jan is on the Ambassadors Committee.

 Geoff has held senior sales and marketing roles in large consumer goods companies with a focus on Australian produce.
 His previous experience includes executive roles at Berri Limited, Dairyfarmers and Golden Circle.
-The primary focus has been to engage with customers and consumers to improve the overall performance of these businesses.
 Geoff is currently involved in consulting and Board roles with Australian and New Zealand companies utilising local produce from South East Queensland.
+Geoff is on the Marketing Committee.

-The Foundation has established seven committees to carry out much of the work undertaken by the organisation.
+The Foundation has established eight committees to carry out much of the work undertaken by the organisation.
 The Committees and their members are as follows:

 Increases interaction with current Ambassadors and recruits new Ambassadors.

-Cheryl Ryan (Chair), Lloyd Edwards, June Redman, Vicki Cooper.
+Cheryl Ryan (Chair), Lloyd Edwards, June Redman, Vicki Cooper, Jan Nelson.

 Develops the events program and provides resources and coordination for each of the events as they occur.

-Lloyd Edwards (Chair), Jenny Cant, Ros O’Brien, Judy Wild, Keith Solomon, John Burgess, Erik Larsen, Geoffrey Hole.
+Lloyd Edwards (Chair), Louise Jaegar, Keith Solomon, Jenny Cant, Ros O’Brien, Judy Wild, John Burgess, Erik Larsen, Geoffrey Hole.

 Works with Ambassadors and Donors to encourage and coordinate growth in fund raising, donations and bequests.

-Gary Dillon (Chair), Simon Whittle, Sarah Bird, John Kruger, Natasha Read.
+Gary Dillon (Chair), Simon Whittle, Sarah Bird, Natasha Read.

 Sets and maintains grants policy and coordinates the grant making process.